ampproject/amphtml/extensions/amp-script/amp-script.md

 If you invoke `AMP.setState()` from `amp-script` after a user gesture, bindings can cause mutations to the DOM.
 Otherwise, state will be set, but binding will not occur (similar to [`amp-state` initialization](https://amp.dev/documentation/examples/components/amp-bind/?referrer=ampbyexample.com#initializing-state)).
 For more information, see [the section on user gestures](#user-gestures).

- `AMP.setState()` is synchronous.
-It works as described in the [`<amp-bind>` documentation](https://amp.dev/documentation/components/amp-bind/#updating-state-variables-with-amp.setstate()), merging an object literal into the specified state.
+ `AMP.setState()` works as described in the [`<amp-bind>` documentation](https://amp.dev/documentation/components/amp-bind/#updating-state-variables-with-amp.setstate()), merging an object literal into the specified state.
 This example shows how it can affect the DOM:

 ```html
 <script id="myscript" type="text/plain" target="amp-script">